Skip to main content

 Mountain Region (Highlands) - Njeguši, Kolašin, Žabljak

-Hearty mountain cuisine developed to sustain shepherds and farmers.
-Heavy on dairy, preserved meats, and warming dishes.
-Famous for njeguški pršut, kajmak, and kačamak.
-Winter dishes include lamb under the bell and cicvara.
+Filling mountain food that grew up to keep shepherds and farmers fed, leaning on dairy, cured meats, and warming dishes.
+The region is known for njeguški pršut, kajmak, and kačamak.
+Come winter, expect lamb under the bell and cicvara.

 Signature Dishes: